DCF-2/GSmart/README.md

+Of course!
+A well-styled README.md is the front door to your project and makes a great impression.
+We can definitely make it more visually appealing using advanced Markdown features that work perfectly on GitHub and GitLab.

+I've created a more modern and structured version below.
+It uses tables, more emojis for visual cues, and a clearer layout to guide the reader.

+Just copy and paste this content into your README.md file.

-GSmart - IoT Data Processor
+GSmart - IoT Data Processing Pipeline 🚀
-GSmart is a desktop application developed in Java (Swing), designed to act as an ETL (Extract, Transform, Load) tool.
-The system allows for the creation and management of robust data pipelines, connecting to various data sources to process information and forward it to Business Intelligence platforms.
+GSmart is a desktop ETL (Extract, Transform, Load) application built with Java Swing.
+It provides a visual interface to create, manage, and monitor robust data pipelines, connecting to various IoT sources and forwarding processed data to Business Intelligence platforms.

-🚀 Key Features
+✨ Key Features
+Feature

+Description

+Multi-Source Connectivity

-Multiple Data Sources: Natively connect to the ThingsBoard IoT platform or to mirror databases via PostgreSQL.
+Natively connect to the ThingsBoard IoT platform or mirror databases via PostgreSQL.

-Real-Time Processing: Pipelines run on separate threads to process data without freezing the user interface.
+Real-Time Processing

+Each pipeline runs on a separate thread to ensure a responsive UI while processing data.

+Embedded Business Logic

-Embedded Business Logic: Generate insights, predict failures, and analyze costs with integrated controller modules.
+Generate insights, predict failures, and analyze costs with integrated controller modules.

+Power BI Export

-Power BI Export: Send processed data directly to a streaming dataset in Microsoft Power BI.
+Send processed data directly to a streaming dataset in Microsoft Power BI.

-Intuitive GUI: Configure and manage all your pipelines through a user-friendly interface built with Swing.
+Intuitive GUI

+A user-friendly interface to configure all pipelines, data sources, and metrics visually.

+Configuration Persistence

-Configuration Persistence: Saves the last used settings for URLs and data sources for an improved user experience.
+Saves your last-used settings for URLs and data sources for a faster workflow.

+Exportar para as Planilhas
-🏛️ Architecture
+🏛️ Architecture Overview
-The project follows a multi-layered architecture that separates the user interface, control logic, and data access.
+The project follows a multi-layered architecture that separates the UI, control logic, and data access.
+The diagram below illustrates the main data flow.

 Snippet de código

 graph TD
-subgraph "User Interface"
-A[/"User in GSmartGui"/]
+subgraph "Presentation Layer (UI)"
+A["<br>fa:fa-user User<br>GSmartGui"]
+F["<br>fa:fa-bell GSmartListener<br>Updates UI"]
 end

-    subgraph "Application Core"
-        B(PipelineManager)
-        C{DataPipeline <br> (Thread)}
+    subgraph "Service Layer (Core)"
+        B["<br>fa:fa-cogs PipelineManager<br>Orchestrator"]
+        C{"<br>fa:fa-sync-alt DataPipeline<br>(Worker Thread)"}
     end

-    subgraph "Data Sources (IDataSource)"
+    subgraph "Data Access Layer"
-        D1[ThingsBoardSource]
-        D2[DatabaseSource]
+        D["<br>fa:fa-database IDataSource<br>(Interface)"]
+        D1["fa:fa-cloud ThingsBoardSource"]
+        D2["fa:fa-server DatabaseSource"]
     end

-    subgraph "Business Logic (Controllers)"
+    subgraph "Business Logic Layer"
-        E1[GeradorDeInsights]
-        E2[PrevisaoFalhas]
+        E["<br>fa:fa-brain Controllers<br>(Analysis)"]
     end

-    subgraph "External Services"
+    subgraph "Integration Layer"
-        G[ExportacaoDadosPWBI]
-        H((Power BI))
+        G["<br>fa:fa-paper-plane ExportData<br>to Power BI"]
+        H["<br>fa:fa-chart-bar Power BI<br>(Destination)"]
     end

-    A -- 1.
-Configure --> B
+    A -- "1.
+Configure" --> B
-    B -- 2.
-Launch --> C
+    B -- "2.
+Launch" --> C
-    C -- 3.
-Fetch Data --> D1 & D2
+    C -- "3.
+Fetch()" --> D
+    D -.-> D1 & D2
-    C -- 4.
-Process with --> E1 & E2
+    C -- "4.
+Process()" --> E
-    C -- 5.
-Send to --> G
+    C -- "6.
+Send()" --> G
-    G -- API --> H
+    G --> H
+    C -- "5.
+Notify()" --> F
+    F --> A
+🛠️ Tech Stack
+Language: Java 17

+Framework: Swing (for the GUI)

+Build Tool: Apache Maven

+Libraries:

+OkHttp: For HTTP requests to the ThingsBoard API.

+PostgreSQL JDBC Driver: For database connectivity.

+Gson: For JSON parsing and manipulation.

+SLF4J & Logback: For robust logging.

+jSerialComm: For serial port communication.

+exp4j: For evaluating mathematical expressions.

-🛠️ How to Build and Run
+⚙️ How to Build and Run
-This project uses Apache Maven to manage dependencies and the build process.
+This project is managed by Apache Maven.

 Prerequisites
 Java JDK 17 or higher.

-Apache Maven.

-(Optional) Access to the data sources (ThingsBoard or PostgreSQL).
+Apache Maven configured in your system's PATH.

 Build Steps
 Clone the repository: